rickyboshe/SQL-fundamentals/Baseball.md

 ```

-sqlite does not have the “BOOLEAN” data type.
+SQLite does not have the “BOOLEAN” data type.
 We must code the columns
 to 1 or 0 before passing them to the table we are creating.

 ``` sql